jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 When you start using build tools to create an assets pipeline, you will likely have to modify your `addPassthroughCopy` and ignore assets directories that will not need to be handled by Eleventy.
 Your build step will take care of them and generate what you need in your `./dist` directory.

-If, for example, yout are using build tools to handle your CSS and JavaScript files, you will have to make the following modifications:
+If, for example, you are using build tools to handle your CSS and JavaScript files, you will have to make the following modifications:

 `file: eleventy.config.js`